RedHatInsights/insights-upload/README.md

 queue that are necessary for testing.
 The Kiel library does not automatically create topics in the MQ when they do not exist, so created them is critical.

+### Bare metal

+It’s possible to run the apps manually and make them connect to an existing Kafka instance.

+#### Prerequisities

+    python3 (preferrably 3.6) with venv
+    zookeeper
+    kafka

+##### Queue

+You can either connect to a remote kafka server, or set up a local one.
+To spawn your own Kafka server, simply install it using your favorite package manager.
+To run Kafka, you need Zookeeper and JRE.
+First launch Zookeeper and then Kafka, possibly set them up as services so they relaunch on reboot.

+Make sure that your Kafka server can accept connection from your apps.
+Especially the `listeners` configuration value in your `server.properties` config file must be properly set.
+If Kafka runs on the same machine as the apps, the default config should work.

+Create the needed topics (advisor, available, testareno, uploadvalidation) in Kafka either manually by running following command for every topic, or use the `create_topics.py` Python script with a `ZOOKEEPER` environment variable set.
+For a local instance with default settings, this would be `ZOOKEEPER=localhost:2181`.

+    kafka-topics --create --topic "$TOPIC" --partitions 1 --replication-factor 1 --if-not-exists --zookeeper "$ZOOKEEPER_HOSTNAME:$ZOOKEEPER_PORT"

+    ZOOKEEPER=localhost:2181 python3 create_topics.py

+##### Python

+For every app (the upload service and the consumer) create a virtual environment and install its dependencies.
+Do this once in the upload-service root folder and once in the `docker/consumer` folder.

+    virtualenv . -p "$(which python3)"
+    source bin/activate
+    pip install -r requirements.txt

+#### Running

+Activate your Python virtual environment and run the upload service app pointing it to your Kafka server by `KAFKAMQ` environment variable.
+For a local instance with default settings this would be `KAFKAMQ=localhost:9092`.

+    source bin/activate
+    KAFKAMQ=localhost:9092 python app.py

+    cd docker/consumer
+    source bin/activate
+    KAFKAMQ=localhost:9092 python app.py

+## File upload

-Upload a file to test to see if the system is working properly.
+Upload a file to see if the system is working properly.
 Any file will work in testing as long as the `type` field is set properly.
 Use the `README.md` file in this repo if you'd like.

     curl -vvvv -F "upload=@test-archive.tar.gz;type=application/vnd.redhat.testareno.something+tgz" localhost:8080/api/v1/upload

+If you’re running the upload service app directly and not in Docker, use port 8888 instead of 8080 in the aforementioned command.

 **NOTE**: The service **testareno** is important for local testing as it's the service queue that our test consumer is listening to.